gaphor/gaphor/docs/windows.md

 1. Allow the installation to finish

 #### Install gvsbuild
-We have forked gvsbuild for now because the upstream project is a little slow at accepting our Pull Requests.
+We have forked gvsbuild for now because gaphor has slightly newer dependency requirements than the upstream project.
 If we can get our changes upstream, then we'll switch back to using that version directly.

 Open a new regular user PowerShell terminal and execute: